 - 3 teaspoons parsley, chopped

-- Heat 2 tablespoons olive oil in a large nonstick skillet over medium heat add olive oil and heat until simmering.
+- Heat 2 tablespoons olive oil in a large nonstick skillet over medium until simmering.

-- Add about half to three quarters of the chopped mushroom stems, lentils, onion, celery and garlic to skillet.
-Cook for about 10 minutes until vegetables are softened and starting to brown, 8–10 minutes.
+- Add chopped mushroom stems, lentils, celery onion, garlic and ½ teaspoon salt to skillet.
+Cook until vegetables are softened and starting to brown, 8–10 minutes.

-- Remove from heat and transfer vegetable mixture to a medium bowl.
+- Deglaze pan with vinegar and cook 1 minute.
+Transfer vegetable mixture to a medium bowl.

 - Place mushrooms caps facing up on a baking sheet lined with parchment paper (or in a baking dish).